kiarashazarnia/kiarashazarnia.github.io/content/about.md

   - [Email](mailto:kiarash.azarnia@gmail.com)

 - __I always welcome new friends.
-Apart from the email link, my social links are available under the profile picture.__
+Apart from the email, my social links are available under the profile picture.__